As you prepare to leave Norway, here’s a departure checklist that might be helpful for you.

 Plan to move out on the date stipulated in your housing contract.
 If you wish to extend your stay, contact your landlord and agree on a new date in writing.
 Regardless of when you depart, be sure to confirm that everything is in order with your landlord before you leave (extra important for private market rentals).
 Landlords expect their property to be thoroughly clean and damage-free and will charge you if the condition of the property is found to be unsatisfactory.
 Schedule a walk-through of your place with your landlord and be sure to sign a departure inventory.

-2. CANCELLATION OF ELECTRICITY & INTERNET (not applicable for students in university housing)
+2. CANCELLATION OF ELECTRICITY & INTERNET (not applicable if you live in university housing)

 Talk to your landlord regarding cancellation/transfer of electricity.
 Don’t cancel your electricity unless you have agreed with your landlord to do so; it is possible to transfer the service to your landlord’s name.